dataGriff/SQLServerIndexes/ReadMe.md

 SET STATISTICS TIME ON;

---doesn't like the implicit conversion from int to char on this one SELECT CalendarYear, MonthOfYearName, CalendarMonthNo, DayOfMonthNo, DayOfWeekName, TestValueCategory, CountTest, AmountTest FROM acc.RegularQueryChar
+--doesn't like the implicit conversion from int to char on this one --see the logical reads are higher on DimDateChar and there is an Index Scan in the query plan SELECT CalendarYear, MonthOfYearName, CalendarMonthNo, DayOfMonthNo, DayOfWeekName, TestValueCategory, CountTest, AmountTest FROM acc.RegularQueryChar
 WHERE  CalendarMonthNo = 201401;

---uses the index as no conversion of data type
+--uses the index as no conversion of data type --logical reads are lower on DimDateChar and there is an Index Seek in the query plan SELECT
-SELECT
 CalendarYear, MonthOfYearName, CalendarMonthNo, DayOfMonthNo, DayOfWeekName, TestValueCategory, CountTest, AmountTest FROM acc.RegularQueryChar
 WHERE  CalendarMonthNo = '201401';
 ```

-This is because the bottom query is having to do an implicit conversion from string to an integer, which renders the index useless.
+This is because the bottom query is having to do an implicit conversion from string to an integer, which renders the index less effective.

 There are also issues when using LIKE operators on strings, where if a wildcard is used at the start of a value supplied to the WHERE clause, the index is again rendered useless.